bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 # Decision Intelligence GenAI Workshop

-The Decision Intelligence GenAI Workshop uses proven decision-making techniques, communication and hueristics and applies them to Generative AI innovations using using GenAI.
-What does this mean?
-You can walk through the the interactive GenAI Notebooks, execute code using Decision Intelligence topics.
+**[Work In Progress - Estimated beta launch: July 2024]**

+The **Decision Intelligence GenAI Workshop** is an interactive course that introduces decision-making theory and demonstrates its application with Generative Artificial Intelligence.
+There are several key components to the workshop:
+* A decision intelligence framework that introduces the process of making decisions
+* Application of decision intelligence with Generative AI best practices
+* Interative Notebooks for applied engineers or software engineers to execute the examples with an orchestration framework (Semantic Kernel)

 ![](https://raw.githubusercontent.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/main/Images/DdecisionIntelligence2.png)

-## Requirements
+## Requirements - Interactive Notebooks

 1. VS Code running on your workstation or VSCode with GitHub CodeSpaces or Azure Machine Learning Notebooks
 2. Install .NET 8 SDK